-Todd van Hulzen shares scans and files from his own archive
+Todd shares archives and scans from his library

 My recent trip to Münster, Germany reignited an old flame.
 This goes back to my late teens when I first picked up a book at a used book store in Grants Pass, Oregon titled “Deutsche Kunst” by Wilhelm Müseler.
 I developed a passion fro historic architecture in general, and Gothic architecture in particular.
 Years later, in 2006, I had the dreamed-of opportunity to actually “build” an entire Gothic church and monastery for the digitally generated sets of the Canadian fantasy television series “Sanctuary”.
 Even though there was no brick or mortar involved, it allowed me to delve deeply into the spirit and the bones of medieval architecture.
 Ogival arches, hammerbeam ceilings, bundled columns, and world of forgotten construction techniques.
 It also allowed me to amass quite a library on the subject, my favorite of which was Viollet le Duc’s encyclopedia on architecture.
 This you can consult yourself on Wikisource.
 Marvelous!
 Here I will share scans from a book I have on Gothic ornament by James Colling from that heyday of Gothic revival, the Victorian Era.
 Many lovely plates with gilded highlights which have to be turned page by dusty page to be really appreciated.